-3. The quantity, net weight, and type of Marijuana flower contained within the package; and
+3. The quantity, net weight, and type of Marijuana flower contained within the package; and associated with the Quality Control Sample that is traceable in the Seed-to-sale SOR. (f) Upon providing a Quality Control Sample to an employee, the Marijuana Cultivator shall record:

-4. A unique sequential, alphanumeric identifier assigned to the Cultivation Batch associated with the Quality Control Sample that is traceable in the Seed-to-sale SOR.
+4. A unique sequential, alphanumeric identifier assigned to the Cultivation Batch